Meet YOLO26: next-gen vision AI.

 • Deploying with Microcontrollers: TFLite models can also be deployed on microcontrollers and other devices with only a few kilobytes of memory.
 The core runtime just fits in 16 KB on an Arm Cortex M3 and can run many basic models.
 It doesn't require operating system support, any standard C or C++ libraries, or dynamic memory allocation.

-You can improve on-device model execution efficiency and optimize performance by converting them to TFLite format.
+You can improve on-device model execution efficiency and optimize performance by converting your models to TFLite format.

 To install the required packages, run: